 Furniture Reuse – several organisations in Fife collect furniture to be refurbished and reused.
 Visit our reuse page for more information

 Online swap shops – sites such as Freegle, Freecycle and others are available for you to donate to other people.
 One person’s trash is another person’s treasure

 Selling online – there are many sites online that allow items to be sold on again for reuse

 See Cardboard cartons.

 DVDs and videos

-Unwanted DVDs and videos cannot be recycled but they can be donated to charity shops or given away online.
+Unwanted DVDs and videos cannot be recycled.
+Donate to charity shops or given away online.
 See Donate above.

-Egg shells can be placed in your home composting unit or in your food and garden waste bin if you are on the 4 bin service.
+Place egg shells in your home composting unit or in your food and garden waste bin if supplied.

-Rubber elastic bands can't be recycled so keep them for reuse or if broken place them in your landfill bin.
+Rubber elastic bands cannot be recycled, so keep them for reuse or if broken place in your landfill bin.